 12.800 Fluid Dynamics of the Ocean and Atmosphere

 12.800 is a course in basic geophysical fluid dynamics for oceanographers, meteorologists, engineers, and biophysicists.
-It will be taught jointly with Dr. Claudia Cenedese during the Fall 2011 semester.

 12.809 Hydraulic Phenomena in Geophysical Fluid Flows